Multibit-Legacy/multibit-hd/README.md

 in progress.
 It is far faster to run FEST than to manually run up the application and do it manually.

 FEST is not intended to run as part of a Maven build since not all build environments support a display.

+### Upgrading FontAwesome

+Use the `FontAwesomeTools` to create the necessary enum entries for `AwesomeIcon` as required.